We find the cheapest bus & train tickets, so you can wander for less.

 Bus tickets for a trip from Munich to Berlin cost $22.98 on average.
 Opting to take a bus is a wallet-friendly way to make this trip.
 If you book your trip ahead of time using Wanderu, you can easily find bus tickets at or below this price.

 Prices as travel date approaches

-Most bus companies charge higher ticket prices the closer you book to the date of travel, so it’s a good idea to buy your bus tickets as early as possible.
-The best way to find cheap bus tickets is to book at least 28 days in advance.
-By doing so, you can expect to save $35.43 on your bus ticket compared to booking at the last minute.
+The easiest way to save money on bus tickets is by booking in advance!
+Many carriers increase prices as the travel date approaches, so it's always a good idea to buy your tickets as early as possible.
+Book at least 23 days in advance to save $30.34 or more on your ticket, compared to booking at the last minute.